liztheshiz/cat-calc/README.md

-# Getting Started with Create React App
+# Cat Calc

+## Description

+This is a simple web app that allows the user to calculate the average ideal daily calorie count for their cat.
+It is meant as a simplified starting point for determining how much to feed your cat.

+## Dev instructions

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+See the [React documentation](https://reactjs.org/) for more information.

+Following are the dev instructions from the default React README:

 In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload when you make changes.\
+The page will reload when changes are made.
-You may also see any lint errors in the console.

 ### `npm test`